FAQ on the Paleos®ULTRA

-Unknown and different - reactions and questions from the 'net!As we announced on 09.01.2013, we would like use this post to provide some explanations in response to various comments we have read on the Internet about PaleoBarefoots®.
+Prejudices and misperceptions from the 'net!As we announced on 09.01.2013, we would like use this post to provide some explanations in response to various comments we have read on the 'net about PaleoBarefoots®.
 Generating comment was one of our goals and we are delighted that the interest has been so great recently that on some days we have welcomed up to 16,000 visitors to our website.

 As expected, reactions to the Paleos® since their inception 2 years ago have ranged across the spectrum from controversy to fascination to complete dismay!